fortuno-repos/fortuno-docs/docs/tutorials/quickstart.rst

    - create a minimal project with the Fortran package manager,
    - add unit tests to the project,
-   - understand some key concepts of the testing framework.
+   - understand some key concepts of the Fortuno unit-testing framework.

 Before jumping in